hashicorp/packer-plugin-vmware/.web-docs/components/builder/iso/README.md

 Type: `vmware-iso`

-This builder creates a virtual machine, installs an operating system from an ISO, provisions software within the operating system, and then exports the virtual machine as an image.
-This is best for those who want to start by creating an image for use with VMware [desktop hypervisors][desktop-hypervisors] (VMware Fusion Pro and VMware Workstation Pro).
+This builder creates a virtual machine, installs a guest operating system from an ISO, provisions software within the guest operating system, and then exports the virtual machine as an image.
+Use this builder to start by creating a new image.

 | Hypervisor Type     | Artifact BuilderId     |
 |---------------------|------------------------|